AMReX-Codes/amrex/_sources/Basics.rst.txt

      iv += iv2;  // iv is now (23,8,5)
      iv *= 2;    // iv is now (46,16,10);

-In AMR codes, one often needs to do refinement and coarsening on IntVect.
+In AMR codes, one often needs to do refinement and coarsening on :cpp:`IntVect`.
 The refinement operation can be done with the multiplication operation.
 However, the coarsening requires care because of the rounding towards zero behavior of integer division in Fortran, C and C++.
-For example int i = -1/2 gives i = 0, and what we want is usually i = -1.
+For example :cpp:`int i = -1/2` gives :cpp:`i = 0`, and what we want is usually :cpp:`i = -1`.
 Thus, one should use the coarsen functions:

+.. highlight:: c++

 ::